LLNL/lbann/docs/data_ingestion/hdf5_data_reader.rst

 specifying data fields and metadata.
-That said, users have considerable latitude as to how and where they specify metadata; just bear in mind the trickle-down rule.  :numref:`transference` illustrates how metadate trickles down the sample's hirearchy.
+That said, users have considerable latitude as to how and where they specify metadata; just bear in mind the trickle-down rule.  :numref:`transference` illustrates how metadata trickles down the sample's hierarchy.

 .. figure:: transference.png
      :align: center